-When healthy, sound trees are removed or damaged (e.g., capital improvement projects), diameter, existing trees' aggregate the measured at breast height (DBH, or 4.5-feet above the ground; multi-trunk trees are to be measured immediately below the lowest trunk) shall be replaced at an equal or greater rate of caliper of new trees.
-Each one-inch DBH of the existing tree shall be replaced with a minimum one-inch caliper new tree.
-Replacement trees shall have a minimum caliper of 1⁄4-inch.
-For example, a single-trunk tree with a DBH of 9 inches may be replaced with 36 trees of 1⁄4-inch caliper, or with 3 trees of 3-inch caliper.
+When healthy, sound trees are removed or damaged (e.g., capital improvement projects) the existing trees' aggregate diameter measured at standard height (DSH, or 4.5-feet above the ground; multi-trunk trees are to be measured immediately below the lowest trunk) shall be replaced at an equal or greater rate of caliper of new trees.
+Each one-inch DSH of the existing tree shall be replaced with a minimum one-inch caliper new tree.
+Replacement trees shall have a minimum caliper of 4-inch.
+For example, a single-trunk tree with a DSH of 9 inches may be replaced with 36 trees of 14-inch caliper, or with 3 trees of 3-inch caliper.
 This replacement ratio should represent a minimum.
 All replacement trees shall be healthy and free of kinked, overgrown, or otherwise defective roots.